bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ### Storage Swap
 <p align="left">
 To replace the factory HDD, I purchased an iFlash Quad adapter to hold two 128GB micro SD cards.
 There are many different SSD adapters to choose from, but the iFlash Quad is the thinnest model offered and is widely regarded as one of the better options when pairing with a larger battery.
 Because my iPod is the 30GB model it has the "thin" case size.
-The 60GB and 80GB models came with the "thick" case sizes, as they came with larger batteries from the factory so more space had to be allowed.
-If I would have chosen a different iFlash adapter with my new battery, I would not have been able to fit everything into my thin case.
-I also could have chose to pair my iPod with a thick case back, but chose to keep with the slimmer option for reduced bulk.  <br/>
+The 60GB and 80GB models were offered with "thick" case sizes, as they came with larger batteries from the factory, so more space had to be allowed.
+If I had chosen a different iFlash adapter with my new battery, I would not have been able to fit everything into my thin case.
+I also could have chosen to pair my iPod with a thick case back, but chose to keep with the slimmer option for reduced bulk.  <br/>
 <br/>
 <p align="center">
 Figure 6. iFlash Quad Adapter with Two 128 GB SD Cards: <br/>
 <img src="https://github.com/bryanotoole/Project-Pictures/blob/main/6)%20iFlash%20Quad%20Adapter%20with%20Two%20128%20GB%20SD%20Cards.jpg"/> <br/>
 <br/>
 <p align="left">
 In Figure 7, you can see how easily the new SSD setup fits into the iPod.
-While the iFlash Quad adapter is a bit larger and wider than the otigianl HDD, it is quite a bit thinner.
-Not to mention being an SSD, better reliability and durabilitty can be expected over the long rung.
-Not having moving parts like an HDD, SSD's boot up quicker and are have less parts to break if the iPod is ever dropped. <br/>
+While the iFlash Quad adapter is a bit larger and wider than the original HDD, it is significantly thinner.
+Not to mention being an SSD, better reliability and durability can be expected over the long run.
+Not having moving parts like an HDD, SSDs boot up quicker and have fewer parts to break if the iPod is ever dropped. <br/>
 <br/>
 While I'm not sure I'll ever truly need this much storage, having 256GB of storage is nice to have.
 And if I ever want to expand the storage further, I can simply add two more micro SD cards to the open slots on the iFlash Quad.<br/>
 <br/>